aws-samples/aws-saas-factory-eks-reference-architecture/README.md

 8. Once finished, the following websites should be provisioned and ready for you to use:

     [https://www.YOURDOMAIN.com](https://www.YOURDOMAIN.com) - This is the "landing page" for your multi-tenant e-Commerce platform.
 From this page, customers can self-signup for a new account
     [https://admin.YOURDOMAIN.com](https://admin.YOURDOMAIN.com) - This is the "administration" page for your multi-tenant e-Commerce platform.
 From this page, your tenant administrator can view global statistics for the platform and onboard new tenants.
 In a normal application, this page would be behind some strict security.
-We've left this page entirely anonmymous for demonstration purposes.
+We've left this page entirely anonymous for demonstration purposes.

 ## License